 - Elevate kit

 Unlike other fluid rowers, the FDF Apollo Pro V features a water tank with an adjustable water level mechanism.
 The tank divides into a passive chamber and an active chamber.
-It has a 5-level dial on top, which allows you to change the water levels between the two chambers.
+In addition, it has a 5-level dial on top, which allows you to change the water levels between the two chambers.

-Therefore, if you set the resistance to the highest (the 5th level), most of the water will move into the active chamber, leaving the inner, passive chamber almost empty.
-Conversely, if you turn the dial to level 1, most of the water will move into the passive chamber, leaving the active chamber with a low level of water which results in less resistance.
+Therefore, if you set the resistance to the highest (the 5th level), most water will move into the active chamber, leaving the inner, passive chamber almost empty.
+Conversely, if you turn the dial to level 1, most of the water will move into the passive chamber, leaving the active chamber with a low level of water, resulting in less resistance.